Hero Costume (Heat)

 Placeholder Gif

-Tokoyami is not very level dependent due to his basic kit performing below average and Black Ankh providing a lot of damage and utility.
+Tokoyami is not very level dependent early in the match, due to his basic kit performing below average and Black Ankh providing a lot of damage and utility.
 Generally, Gamma is leveled last as it reloads very slow.
 These level paths are merely a suggestion and not a rule.

 Alpha levels 1-4 provides more damage per level than Alpha 5-9.
 Beta at 4 allows for a larger AoE to have an easier time hitting it for wake-up situations.
 Beta and Alpha max can be interchangable depending on what you want.